Stefan Gleason (Florida) Sits Atop the 21st Century Gold Rush

 Gleason's leadership experience in Sigma Nu, where he served two years as chapter Commander, influenced his dislike of government interference in what should be individual decisions.

-"I got a taste of something I didn't like," he explained.
-"That caused me to become interested in public policy and developing the skills for political campaigning, building organizations, fundraising, and media."
+"I got a close-up look at coercive government," he explained.
+"That caused me to become interested in a career in public policy and developing the skills for political campaigning, building organizations, fundraising, and media."

 After graduation, Gleason landed in Washington, D.C.
 He initially worked for Americans for Tax Reform, advocating for lower and flatter taxes, then with the National Right to Work Legal Defense Foundation.
-There he helped fight mandatory union membership, and the special privileges he believed were often granted to unions through political donations and influence.
+There he helped fight union corruption and violence, mandatory union membership, and other union special privileges enshrined in state and federal laws.

-Gleason's interest in the world of finance and economics developed over the years as he began investing, owning, and learning about what influences the market.
+Gleason's interest in the world of finance and economics developed over the years as he began investing, owning real estate, and learning about what influences the market and interest rates.

-"That led me to look into the Federal Reserve System and how it attempts to centrally plan the economy through monetary policy… arrogantly managing currency by turning 'dials,'" Gleason said.
+"That led me to look into the Federal Reserve System and how it seeks to centrally plan the economy through monetary policy… arrogantly managing currency by turning 'dials,'" Gleason said.

-He knew the existing monetary system was contrary to the founding principles of the United States, which had a gold and silver standard beginning in the 1790s.
-This approach based the value of the dollar to set amounts of gold and silver (24.75 grains of gold and 371.25 grains of silver).
+He knew today’s monetary system is contrary to the founding principles of the United States, which included a gold and silver standard that defined the “dollar” as equivalent to 371.25 grains of silver or 24.75 grains of gold.

-In 1971, Gleason explained, the US government dropped the last vestiges of the gold standard, leaving currency backed only by government promises…and setting off a wave of government spending and debt
+In 1971, Gleason explained, the U.S. government dropped the last vestiges of the gold standard, leaving currency backed only by government promises… and setting off a wave of government spending, inflation, and debt.

 "Today, there's no gold or silver in the monetary system," Gleason said.
-"Instead of sound money, we have political money managed by the Federal Reserve and other central banks."
+"Instead of sound money, we have political money managed by the Federal Reserve and other central banks.
+This top-down system has fostered financial instability and a dramatic devaluation of the dollar’s purchasing power."

 In 2009, Gleason went into business with a friend who published a national newsletter on personal self-reliance and alternative investment strategies.
 As an incentive, new subscribers were given an ounce of silver, which proved to be a huge draw.